z-scraper/z-scraper/README.md

 - Research tools & data pipelines

 👉 **Try it on RapidAPI:** [Crypto API](https://rapidapi.com/zscraper/api/z-crypto-news)
-👉 Subscribe, grab your API key, and plug it into the SDKs & examples below.
+👉 Subscribe, grab your API key, and plug it into the SDKs below.

 ---